Manifestor-cc/usage-guide/docs/faq.md

 They are files that contain game license data.

 ### Can my Steam account get banned?
-No. The games you add are fully client-side, so you can't get banned.
+No. The games you add with SteamTools are fully client-side, and are not visible to Steam servers.

 ### How to fix the “Content Configuration Unavailable” error?
 Go to `C:\Program Files (x86)\Steam\appcache` and delete the `appinfo.vdf` file.